Bounds on Amplitudes in Effective Theories with Massive Spinning Particles: Constructing On-Shell Vertices

 \subsubsection{Quartic vertices}

 To find the parity-even quartic vertices we must solve Eq.~\eqref{eq:quarticcond} with $l_i=1$.
 Imposing the $\mathbb{Z}_2^2$ permutation symmetry leaves 19 structures $\mathbb{T}_I$, although by Eq.~\eqref{eq:Neven} only 17 of these are independent.
-We can eliminate two of the structures using the following dimensionally-dependent identities:
+We can eliminate two of the structures using the following dimensionally dependent identities:

 These are also the only independent identities that have the form of a parity-even spin-1 quartic vertex, which explains the initial amount of redundancy.
 We list explicitly our basis of 17 parity-even structures in Appendix \ref{app:structures}.